 Easy 5-Minute Banana Smoothie

 My go-to banana smoothie!
 You need less than five minutes to make this easy banana smoothie.
-Use our simple recipe on it’s own or use it as a base for other smoothies.
-Jump to the Banana Smoothie Recipe or watch our quick recipe video to see how we make it.
+Use our simple recipe on its own or use it as a base for other smoothies.
+Jump to the Banana Smoothie Recipe

 Why You Should Make This Banana Smoothie

 I’ve made a version of this easy banana smoothie recipe more times than I can count.
 It’s perfect on its own and is the best base recipe for adding more ingredients like fruit, nut butter, and veggies.

 Here are a few more reasons we love it:

 - You need less than 5 minutes to make it.

 - You can use fresh or frozen bananas.